IOC suspends Belarus president Lukashenko from Olympic Games

 Belarus has since been in turmoil amid protests and a crackdown by security forces, and the International Olympic Committee has investigated complaints from athletes that they faced reprisals and intimidation.

-IOC president Thomas Bach said after a board meeting on Monday that the Belarus Olympic body’s leadership “has not appropriately protected Belarus athletes from political discrimination” within sports organizations in the country.
+IOC president Thomas Bach said after a board meeting on Monday that the Belarus Olympic body’s leadership “has not appropriately protected Belarus athletes from political discrimination” within national sports organizations.

+“This is contrary to the fundamental principles of the Olympic Charter and therefore seriously affects the reputation of the Olympic movement,” Bach said during a news conference held online.

+Suspending Lukashenko does not currently affect Belarus athletes, nor their right to compete in Tokyo as a recognized national team with their own flag, anthem and colors.

-Belarus’ status as co-host of the 2021 world championship in ice hockey is now at risk from the IOC’s decision to suspend all talks with the former Soviet republic about staging events and request for all of its stakeholders to respect Monday’s decision.
+Belarus does risk being dropped as co-host of the 2021 world championship in men’s ice hockey by the IOC suspending all talks with the former Soviet republic about staging events and asking all its stakeholders to respect Monday’s decision.

 Bach said the International Ice Hockey Federation would discuss the Belarus hosting role in the days ahead.